Sumner Locke Elliott: Biography

 Elliott was born in Sydney to the writer Sumner Locke and the journalist Henry Logan Elliott.
 His mother died of eclampsia one day after his birth.
 Elliott was raised by his aunts, who had a fierce custody battle over him, fictionalised in Elliott's autobiographical novel, Careful, He Might Hear You.
 Elliott was educated at Cranbrook School in Bellevue Hill, Sydney.

 World War II

-Elliott became an actor and writer with the Doris Fitton's The Independent Theatre Ltd. He was drafted into the Australian Army in 1942, but instead of being posted overseas, he worked as a clerk in Australia.
-He used these experiences as the inspiration for his controversial play, Rusty Bugles.
-The play toured extensively throughout Australia and achieved the notoriety of being closed down for obscenity by the Chief Secretary's Office.
+Elliott became an actor and writer with the Doris Fitton's The Independent Theatre Ltd. He was drafted into the Australian Army in 1942 but was not posted overseas, working as a clerk in Australia.
+He used those experiences as the inspiration for his controversial play, Rusty Bugles.
+In October 1948, it achieved the notoriety of being closed down for obscenity by the New South Wales Chief Secretary's Office.
+However, the place of Rusty Bugles in the history of Australian theatre rests on much more than its notoriety for being banned, and popularity of the production meant that it subsequently toured extensively throughout Australia.

-However, Rusty Bugles place in the history of Australian theatre rests on more than notoriety.
-Mac is a memorable character in the play, and in the first production, Frank O'Donnell transformed audiences' understanding of the typical Australian 'bludger' or 'scrounger'.
-To the men in his unit, he appeared a winner even when he was losing, but with the discovery of his wife's infidelity, his fragility becomes apparent.
+"Mac" is a memorable character and, in the first production, Frank O'Donnell transformed audiences' understanding of the typical Australian "bludger" or "scrounger".
+To the men in his unit, he appeared a winner even when he was losing but, with the discovery of his wife's infidelity, his fragility becomes apparent.